Factbox - How low can they go? Central bank policy easing in 2015

 Jan.
 7/Feb.
 4 ROMANIA

-Romania's central bank cuts its key interest rate by a total of 50 basis points, taking it to a new record low of 2.25 percent.
-Most analysts polled by Reuters had expected the latest cut.
+Romania's central bank cuts its key interest rate by a total of 50 basis points, taking it to a record low of 2.25 percent.
+Most analysts polled by Reuters had expected the cut.
+[ID:nL6N0VE2B1]

 Jan.
 15 SWITZERLAND

-The Swiss National Bank stuns markets by scrapping the franc's three-year-old exchange rate cap to the euro, leading to an unprecedented surge in the currency.
-This de facto tightening, however, is in part offset by a cut in the interest rate on certain sight deposit account balances by 0.5 percentage points to -0.75 percent.
+The Swiss National Bank stuns markets by scrapping its three-year-old on the franc's value against the euro, leading to a surge in the currency.
+The de facto tightening, however, is in part offset by a cut in the interest rate on certain sight deposit account balances of 0.5 percentage points, to -0.75 percent.

 Jan.
 15 INDIA

-The Reserve Bank of India surprises markets with a 25 basis point cut in rates to 7.75 percent and signals it could lower them further, amid signs of cooling inflation and growth struggling to recover from its weakest levels since the 1980s.
+The Reserve Bank of India surprises markets with a 25-basis- point cut in rates to 7.75 percent and signals it may lower them further, amid signs of cooling inflation and growth struggling to recover from its weakest levels since the 1980s.

 Jan.
 15 EGYPT